Best Baby Carriers of 2025, According to Parents and Experts

 Types of Baby Carriers

 Baby carriers come in four styles: wraps, slings, hybrids and structured carriers.
-Each has pros and cons; not all carriers work for all babies or all parents.
+Each has its pros and cons, and not every style works for every baby—or every caregiver.

 Also called soft structured carriers (SSCs), structured carriers are worn like a backpack with straps over the shoulder and a padded carrying “pack” that can be placed on your chest or back.
 SSCs are usually designed with older babies in mind but many can be worn with younger babies, too.
 They offer lots of support and carry options (front, back, hip, etc.) and many can be used well through toddlerhood.